 Our cloud native journey and open source

 Over the past few years, Ericsson has been investing in cloud native technologies to transform our portfolio and meet the demands of 5G and digital transformation.
 Many of our solutions, including 5G applications, orchestration, and cloud infrastructure are based on cloud native technologies and they use a significant amount of CNCF open-source software.
 In addition, Ericsson has its own Kubernetes distribution called ‘Ericsson Cloud Container Distribution’, certified by CNCF.
 Ericsson’s cloud native based ‘dual-mode 5G Cloud Core’ utilizes several CNCF technologies and adopts them to a CSP’s needs.
 Several major global operators have embraced cloud native 5G solutions.

-Ericsson contributes software code to many Linux foundation Projects including LFN, LF Edge and CNCF.
-As a member of the CNCF community, we contribute software code and actively drive Telecom User group (TUG), which is an important initiative focusing on CSP needs.
+Ericsson supports and promotes many Linux foundation projects including LFN, LF Edge and CNCF.
+As a member of the CNCF community, we are actively drive Telecom User group (TUG), which is an important initiative focusing on CSP needs.

 Our NFVI already includes OpenStack and other virtualization technologies.
 As we step further into 5G transformation, Ericsson NFVI, based on Kubernetes, will support various network configurations such as bare metal (K8s, Container as a service or CaaS) – and CaaS +VMs, including Management and Orchestration (MANO).

 Some CSPs have migrated their workloads from Physical Network Function (PNF) to Virtual network Function (VNF).
 The percentage of migration varies among CSPs and region to region.
 Some are migrating from PNF to CNF (Cloud Native Network Function).
 So, a typical network may include PNF, VNF and CNF.
 It’s because of this that NFVI needs to support various configurations, and both virtual machines and containers.